binli826/LSTM-Autoencoders/README.md

 >
 > < Batch size, Time steps, Data dimensions > <br />
 > Batch size: Number of windows contained in a single batch<br />
-> Time steps: Number of instances within a window (T)
+> Time steps: Number of instances within a window (T)<br />
 > Data dimensions: Size of feature space

 #### Online framework
 Once the LSTM-Autoencoder is initialized with a subset of respective data streams, it is used for the online anomaly detection.
 For each accumulated batch of streaming data, the model predict each window as normal or anomaly.
 Afterwards, we introduce experts to label the windows and evaluate the performance.
 Hard windows will be appended into the updating buffers.
 Once the normal buffer is full, there will the a continue training of LSTM-Autoencoders only with the hard windows in the buffers.

 ![Online framework](https://github.com/binli826/LSTM-Autoencoders/blob/master/Figures/Online.PNG)

 ## Datasets
+The model is experimenced with 5 datasets.
+[PowerDemand]() dataset records the power demand over one year, the unnormal power demand on special days (e.g. festivals, christmas etc.) are labeled as anomalies.
+SMTP and HTTP are extracted from the [KDDCup99 dataset](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html).

 ## Results